zowe/docs-site/docs/user-guide/authenticating-with-client-certificates.md

 ## Validate the client certificate functionality

-To validate that the client certificate functionality works properly, call the login endpoint with the certificate that was set up using the steps in _Configure your z/OS system to support client certificate authentication_.
+To validate that the client certificate functionality works properly, call the login endpoint with the certificate that was set up using the steps in _Configure your z/OS system to support client certificate authentication_ described previously in this article.

 Validate using CURL, a command line utility that runs on Linux based systems: